zokam1411/milestone-project-4/README.md

 - From any page in application locate and click 'Log In' link on top header.
 - On 'Log In' page fill out form with details you provided on registration and click 'Log In' button.

-Result: Log In system works as it should.
+Result: Log In functionality works as it should.
 This is thanks to allauth.
 Once user provide correct informations he will be logged in to the app.
 Form validation is provided by allauth.

 2. As a Registered User, I want to be able to change my account password.
 - From any page in application locate and click 'Log In' link on top header.